-Dagmar VanBeselaere, former Thyroid Foundation of Canada National Board member as well as former Ottawa chapter president, passes away.
+DAGMAR VANBESELAERE Dagmar VanBeselaere, former Thyroid Foundation of Canada National Board member as well as former Ottawa Chapter president, passes away.
 Thyroid Foundation of Canada Board members as well as Ottawa chapter members were saddened to learn that after a brief illness Dagmar passed away on February 3, 2020.
 Dagmar had been involved with the Foundation for over 20 years and served in various capacities in both segments of the organization.
 Our sympathy to her daughters, Paula and Carla, and their families.
-We mourn her passing, and we celebrate her life.